Heavy Barrel

 In Closing

 Aside from that I still enjoyed Heavy Barrel tremendously.
 It is a solid top down shooter of which the system did not have many.
-I would recommend Guerilla War first but Heavy Barrel makes for a good second choice pick.
+I would recommend Guerilla War first but Heavy Barrel makes for a good second pick.

 heavy barrel 007

-One thought on “Heavy Barrel
+2 thoughts on “Heavy Barrel

 Leave a Reply